pydantic/pydantic-settings/docs/index.md

 By default, the environment variable name is the same as the field name.

-You can change the prefix for all environment variables by setting the `env_prefix` config setting:
+You can change the prefix for all environment variables by setting the `env_prefix` config setting, or via the `_env_prefix` keyword argument on instantiation:

 ```py
 from pydantic_settings import BaseSettings, SettingsConfigDict